|If this formula is not unified correctly please contact us.|

 A common starting recipe for a high temperature general purpose porcelain (as is used in electrical porcelain or extruded pottery porcelain is 25% each of ball clay, kaolin, feldspar and silica).
 The ball clay:kaolin mix can be altered to change body plasticity without significantly affecting the maturing temperature.

 In North America, most commercial ball clays are mined in the southeastern US.
 Ball clay deposits are common and were laid by the action of slow moving water with an acidity that tended to flocculate and settle the clay.
-It is common to find lignite associated with ball clay, and this accounts for the almost black appearance of many varieties (when wet).
+It is common to find lignite associated with ball clay, and this accounts for the almost grey appearance of many varieties (when wet).

 The refractories industry is a large user of ball clay.
 Common refractory materials lack plasticity and ball clay is used to help in forming and shape retention and to impart dry strength.
 The abrasives industry likewise uses it to bond aggregates until firing fuses the mass.